-Blogging has become an essential aspect of building an online empire.
-An on-site blog adds value to your website, it allows you a ready means of optimization, it gives you a platform to prove your authority within your field, and it helps you to bring in traffic and make conversions.
-However, any business owner that has tried to pen a blog day in and day out quickly realize how difficult it is to keep up with regular posting and remain creative.
+Blogging has become essential to building an online empire.
+A blog adds value to your website; it allows you a ready means of optimization, gives you a platform to prove your authority within your field, and brings in traffic to make conversions.
+But before you can gain traction as a blogger, you need to know how to curate content for your blog.

 Subscribe to Industry Blogs

 You’ll still have to read the postings that interest you.
-But this is a great way to begin finding the targeted content you want to curate for your blog without necessarily having to set aside time each day to visit industry websites and blogs in search of new content.
+But this is a great way to begin finding the targeted content you want to curate for your blog without having to set aside time each day to visit industry websites and blogs in search of new trends.

-Popular aggregators like Digg and Reddit can be a good place to start thanks to features that allow you to select your favorite blogs and websites in order to be fed relevant posts.
-What makes them truly useful, though, is that articles are ranked in popularity from readers, so you’ll have a good idea of what is most relevant to your readers.
+Popular aggregators like Digg and Reddit can be a good place to start, thanks to features that allow you to select your favorite topics in order to be fed relevant posts.
+What makes them truly useful, though, is that articles are ranked in popularity by readers, so you’ll have a good idea of what is most relevant to your audience.

-When you engage in content curation it is important to give credit where credit is due.
-In many cases you’ll simply post a link to content you think your readers will enjoy.
-But if you plan to repost content in any measure on your own blog, it’s important that you make sure to credit your sources.
+When you engage in content curation, it is important to give credit where credit is due.
+In many cases, you’ll simply post a link to content you think your readers will enjoy.
+But if you plan to repost content in any measure on your blog, you must make sure to credit your sources.

 There are two reasons to do this.
-First and foremost, you don’t want your readers finding the same content elsewhere and developing the impression that you’re a plagiarist.
-Secondly, you don’t want the original source of content to learn you copied their work.
+First, you don’t want your readers to find the same content elsewhere and develop the impression that you’re a plagiarist.
+Secondly, you don’t want the source to learn you copied their work.

 Add Your Spin

 One of the best reasons to blog is to add value for current and prospective customers.
-You can certainly use content created by others to your advantage, but if you want readers to view you as an authority in your field, it’s important that you add your own flavor to every post, even when the content is not unique.
+You can certainly use content created by others to your advantage, but if you want readers to view you as an authority in your field, you must add your own flavor to every post, even when the content is not unique.